Itsredpro/RedDb/README.md

 ### Methods

 - `save`: Asynchronously saves the current state of the database to the file.
-- `edit`: Allows modification of the database by setting a key-value pair.
+- `edit`: Allows modification or reading of the database by inputting a key-value pair or only a key for reading.
 (I)
 - `exist`: Checks if a key exists in the database.

 ## `reddbDatabase` Class